Kaze to Ki no Uta: Production

 In the December 1970 issue of Bessatsu Shōjo Comic, Takemiya published a one-shot (standalone single chapter) manga titled Yuki to Hoshi to Tenshi to... ("Snow and Stars and Angels and..."), which was later re-published under the title Sunroom Nite ("In the Sunroom").
 Takemiya describes the one-shot as a "compact" version of Kaze to Ki no Uta: both stories focus on a Roma teenager named Serge Battour, who enters a relationship with a blond boy who dies at the conclusion of the story.
 Aware that a male–male romance story was likely to be heavily revised or rejected by her editor, Takemiya intentionally submitted Yuki to Hoshi to Tenshi to... immediately before the magazine's publication deadline.
 Her gambit was successful, and the one-shot was published without edits; Yuki to Hoshi to Tenshi to... became the first work in the genre that would become known as shōnen-ai and granted Takemiya greater critical recognition.

-Takemiya contributed a "one-page theater" (a page in which an author discusses miscellaneous thoughts and impressions with essay-like illustrations) to Shūkan Shōjo Comic in September 1973, in which she described her desire to write Kaze to Ki no Uta.
+Takemiya contributed a "one-page theater" (a page in which an author discusses miscellaneous thoughts and impressions with essay-like illustrations) to Shogakukan's shōjo manga anthology Weekly Shōjo Comic in September 1973, in which she described her desire to write Kaze to Ki no Uta.
 She noted that it had been three years since she conceived of the story and characters, and that she still wished to see it published.
 She told readers, "Please remember the name 'Gilbert'.
 I'm sure I will draw it!"
 Along with the editorial barriers she faced, Takemiya found it difficult to develop the story as she felt she lacked sufficient knowledge of its European setting.
 In 1973, Takemiya traveled to Europe with Hagio, Masuyama, and Year 24 Group member Ryoko Yamagishi.
 She stated that the trip made her "more concerned with details.
 After I knew how to make a stone-paved street, I also watched repairs on it and stared at the blocks which were used."
 European art of the 19th century became a major influence on the art style of Kaze to Ki no Uta; Takemiya has specifically cited the black ink drawings of Aubrey Beardsley and the landscapes of the Barbizon school as influences.
 Takemiya continued to visit Europe annually, staying in different countries for a month each time.